Variational principles for nonlinear PDE systems via duality: Concluding remarks

 \item In the context of first-order systems of conservation laws, what connection, if any, might exist between the large class of functions $M^*$ and entropies \cite{dafermos} of conservation laws is an important question to resolve.

-\item There does not exist well-established computational approximation schemes for systems of H-J equations.
+\item There does not exist well-established computational approximation schemes (and for that matter, theory) for \emph{systems} of H-J equations.
 This work provides a variational structure for such systems which naturally lends itself to, say a finite element, discretization.
 Whether such an idea has any practical merit would be interesting to explore.
-If so, this can be very useful for certain systems related to the mechanics of fracture and plastic deformation of solids, see \cite{morinaanalysis, zhang2015single, arora_acharya_ijss}.
+If so, this can be very useful for certain systems related to the mechanics of fracture and plastic deformation of solids, see \cite{morinaanalysis, zhang2015single, arora2020unification}.

 \item For static conservation laws of the form $\p_i f_{Ii}(\nabla u) = 0, (\nabla u)_{Ij} := \p_j u_I$, the scheme produces variational principles even when there does not exist a potential $\psi(\nabla u)$ such that $f_{Ii} = \p_{(\nabla u)_{Ii}} \psi$.